-The Molecular Pharmacology Shared Resource (MPSR) provides a mechanism for high-quality collection, processing and analysis of clinical specimens from clinical trial patients for pharmacokinetic and pharmacodynamics studies.
-Additionally, the MPSR conducts preclinical modeling studies on novel anticancer agents or therapeutic combinations, and implements molecular pharmacological research with clinical impact.
+The Molecular Pharmacology Shared Resource, or MPSR, provides a mechanism for high-quality collection, processing and analysis of clinical specimens from clinical trial patients for pharmacokinetic and pharmacodynamics studies.
+Additionally, the MPSR conducts preclinical modeling studies on novel anticancer agents or therapeutic combinations and implements molecular pharmacological research with clinical impact.

-Users of this resource are generally principal investigators (PI) of clinical trials seeking to incorporate translational and/or pharmacokinetic and pharmacodynamic studies into their trial design, or generate exploratory or validational preclinical modeling for new agent development or concept proof-of-principle.
-The long-term objectives of this resource are to delineate pharmacologica actions of new therapeutics and to identify valid factors that are predictive of therapeutic outcomes.
+Users are generally principal investigators of clinical trials seeking to incorporate translational and/or pharmacokinetic and pharmacodynamic studies into their trial design or generate exploratory or validational preclinical modeling for new agent development or concept proof-of-principle, as well as preclinical investigators to define drug metabolism, pharmacokinetics, and pharmacodynamics properties of new agents.
+The long-term objectives of this resource are to delineate pharmacological actions of new therapeutics and to identify valid factors that are predictive of therapeutic outcomes.

-The MPSR provides various supports for the understanding of DM/PK/PD and molecular pharmacological mechanisms of new anticancer treatments ranging from new assay and method development, preclinical modeling, protocol development and study design, specimen collection and analysis, data analysis and interpretation.
+The MPSR provides support for the understanding of DM/PK/PD and molecular pharmacological mechanisms of new anticancer treatments ranging from new assay and method development, preclinical modeling, protocol development and study design, specimen collection and analysis, data analysis and interpretation.